raquentin/raquentin.github.io/content/posts/my-favorite-quotes-in-programming.md

 > "For anyone interested in programming, what can be more fun that writing programs that analyze programs?" \
 > \- Anders Møller and Michael Schwartzbach

+> "Your operating system is nothing more than a bootloader for Google Chrome." \
+> \- Kenny